catppuccin/cli/README.md

 ## Development
 - The foremost requirement to develop is to make sure that go version 1.19 is installed.
 - Clone the repository and switch to the dev branch.
 - Make all the changes to dev branch.
-To build the executable run `go build -o ctp`.
+To build the executable run `go build github.com/catppuccin/cli/cmd/ctp`.

 ## Note
 - You need to make sure that you set the environmental variable `$ORG_OVERRIDE` to `catppuccin-rfc` or the tool will search for `.catppuccin.yaml` in the `catppuccin` organisation which currently doesn't host the yaml files.
 This is a temporary measure to test the tool during its development.